Skip to main content

 Why is there an application for the Engineering Academy?
 What is required to apply?

-The Engineering Academy accepts 50 students per site annually who demonstrate strong interest in engineering, show academic strength in the related science and math courses, and are committed to participating in the program over three years.
+The Engineering Academy accepts a limited number of students per site annually who demonstrate strong interest in engineering, show academic strength in the related science and math courses, and are committed to participating in the program over multiple years.
 The program is designed to be smaller so that students can engage in in-depth, real-world engineering learning activities.
 Additionally, students will work closely with their teams and instructors over a longer period of time.
 The extended, immersive nature of the program helps participants learn to think and act like engineers with a curriculum that becomes more challenging over the course of the Academy.

 Connect